rqtl/qtl2data/MaizeMAGIC/README.md

 The following files comprise the data reformatted for [R/qtl2](https://kbroman.org/rqtl2).
-We're treating the data as a recombinant inbred lines with nine founders,
+We're treating the data as a recombinant inbred lines with nine founders.
+For the founder genotypes, we combined the array-based data (which had a lot of missing or heterozygous calls for the 9th founder, CML91) with the sequence-based imputed genotypes.

 - [`maize_magic.json`](maize_magic.json), the control file ([JSON format](https://json.org))
 - [`maize_magic_geno.csv`](maize_magic_geno.csv), genotype data for